 rsnapshot -c /etc/rsnapshot.conf configtest

-Everything has checked out, so it's time to go ahead and run the backup for the first time.
+configtest verifying everything is OK, it is now time to run the backup for the first time.
 You can run this in test mode first if you like, so that you can see what the backup script is going to do.

-Again, to do this you don't necessarily have to specify the configuration in this case, but you should get into the habit of doing so:
+Again, to do this you do not necessarily have to specify the configuration in this case, but it is a good idea to get into the habit of doing so:

 rsnapshot -c /etc/rsnapshot.conf -t beta

-Which should return something like this, showing you what will happen when the backup is actually run:
+Which will return something similar to this, showing you what will happen when the backup is actually run:

 echo 1441 > /var/run/rsnapshot.pid mkdir -m 0755 -p /mnt/backup/storage/beta.0/ /usr/bin/rsync -a --delete --numeric-ids --relative --delete-excluded \ /home/ /mnt/backup/storage/beta.0/localhost/ mkdir -m 0755 -p /mnt/backup/storage/beta.0/ /usr/bin/rsync -a --delete --numeric-ids --relative --delete-excluded /etc/ \ /mnt/backup/storage/beta.0/localhost/ mkdir -m 0755 -p /mnt/backup/storage/beta.0/ /usr/bin/rsync -a --delete --numeric-ids --relative --delete-excluded \ /usr/local/ /mnt/backup/storage/beta.0/localhost/ touch /mnt/backup/storage/beta.0/

-Once you are satisfied with the test, go ahead and run it manually the first time without the test:
+When the test meets your expectations, run it manually the first time without the test:

 rsnapshot -c /etc/rsnapshot.conf beta

-When the backup finishes, navigate to /mnt/backup and take a look at the directory structure that was created there.
+When the backup finishes, browse to /mnt/backup and examine the directory structure that it creates there.
 There will be a

 storage/beta.0/localhost directory, followed by the directories that you specified to backup.

-Each time the backup is run, it will create a new beta increment, 0-6, or 7 days worth of backups.
+Each time the backup runs, it will create another beta increment, 0-6, or 7 days worth of backups.
 The newest backup will always be beta.0 whereas yesterday's backup will always be beta.1.

 The size of each of these backups will appear to take up the same amount (or more) of disk space, but this is because of rsnapshot's use of hard links.
-To restore files from yesterday's backup, you would simply copy them back from beta.1's directory structure.
+To restore files from yesterday's backup, you just copy them back from beta.1's directory structure.

 Each backup is only an incremental backup from the previous run, BUT, because of the use of hard links, each backup directory, contains either the file or the hard-link to the file in whichever directory it was actually backed up in.

-So to restore files, you don't have to pick and choose which directory or increment to restore them from, just what time stamp the backup should have that you are restoring.
-It's a great system and uses far less disk space than many other backup solutions.
+To restore files, you do not have to decide the directory or increment to restore them from, just what time stamp of the backup that you are restoring.
+It is a great system and uses far less disk space than many other backup solutions.

-Once everything has been tested and we know that things will work without issue, the next step is to set up the crontab for the root user, so that all of this can be done automatically every day:
+With testing completed and secure in the knowledge that things will work without issue, the next step is to set up the crontab for the root user to automate the process every day:

 sudo crontab -e

-If you haven't run this before, choose vim.basic as your editor or your own editor preference when the
+If you have not run this before, choose vim.basic as your editor or your own editor preference when the

 Select an editor line comes up.

-We are going to set our backup to automatically run at 11 PM, so we will add this to the crontab:
+You are going to set your backup to automatically run at 11 PM, so you will add this to the crontab:

 ## Running the backup at 11 PM 00 23 * * * /usr/bin/rsnapshot -c /etc/rsnapshot.conf beta`

-Doing backups of multiple machines from a machine with a RAID array or large storage capacity, either on premises or from across the Internet works very well.
+Doing backups of multiple machines from a machine with a RAID array or large storage capacity, on-premise or from on an Internet connection elsewhere works well.

-If running these backups from across the Internet, you need to make sure that both locations have adequate bandwidth for the backups to occur.
+If running these backups over the Internet, you need to ensure that each location has adequate bandwidth for the backups to occur.
 You can use rsnapshot to synchronize an on-site server with an off-site backup array or backup server to improve data redundancy.

 In this case, you will want to install rsnapshot on the machine that is doing all of the backups.
-We are also assuming:
+Other assumptions are: